-SGS MSi Testing & Engineering provides a full service hardness test lab.
-Our testing schedule supports two shifts of personnel to ensure you material is processed on time.
+SGS MSi provides a full service hardness test lab.
+Our testing schedule supports two shifts of personnel to ensure your material is processed on time.

 ASTM E18 Rockwell hardness testing employs both standard Rockwell and superficial test scales to accommodate all shapes and thicknesses of material for testing.

 Once hardness values have been identified our engineers can convert the hardness values to other hardness scales in accordance with ASTM E140 and ASTM A370.
 These hardness values are approximate as identified within the specifications and are commonly used when Rockwell hardness tests are required to be converted to ASTM E10 Brinell hardness test values.

 SGS MSi is accredited for the following Rockwell hardness scales: